YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 The disjunction _R_<sub>1</sub> `|` _R_<sub>2</sub> of two relations
-_R_<sub>1</sub>, _R_<sub>2</sub> is itself a relation on the top level, so it is a stream builder, taking a substitution as input and returns a stream of substitution.
+_R_<sub>1</sub>, _R_<sub>2</sub> is itself a relation on the top level, so it is a stream builder, taking a substitution as input and returns a stream of substitutions.
 It builds the output stream by zipping the two streams built separately by _R_<sub>1</sub> and _R_<sub>2</sub>, both of which share the same input as their immediate top level relation.
 IN more formal terms: